admin-ch/CovidCertificate-Api-Cli/README.md

                                                          /var/folders/hv/73dvbzz14ms96bgl5xlyxgww0000gn/T] output
                                                          directory

-  --resultDateTime=2021-05-22T11:12:85Z                  date and time of the test result production (optional for rapid
-                                                         antigen test).
-Format: ISO 8601 date incl. time.

   --sampleDateTime=2021-05-22T11:12:85Z                  (required) date and time of the test sample collection.
 Format:
                                                          ISO 8601 date incl. time.

-  --testingCentreOrFacility=Test Center                  (required) name of centre or facility.
+  --testingCentreOrFacility=Walk-in-Lyss AG              (required) name of centre or facility.

   --typeCode=LP217198-3                                  type of test.
 This field is only mandatory when it is a PCR
                                                          test.